 /etc/hue directory.
 Files that are alphabetically later take precedence.

-To list all available configuration options, run:
+To list all available configuration options via the command line, run:

 /usr/share/hue/build/env/bin/hue config_help | less